WNTM

-WNTM (710 AM) is a talk radio station based in Mobile, Alabama.
-The station calls itself "News Radio 710."
-WNTM is owned by San Antonio-based iHeartMedia and the broadcast license is held by iHM Licenses, LLC.
+WNTM (710 AM) is a commercial radio station licensed to Mobile, Alabama, United States.
+The station features a talk format branded as "News Radio 710."
+WNTM is owned by iHeartMedia and the broadcast license is held by iHM Licenses, LLC.
 Its studios are located in the same building as Channel 5 WKRG-TV on Broadcast Drive in Mobile, and the transmitter is just north of downtown.
 (Both stations had been co-owned at one time.)
 WKRG-TV supplies local news and weather, while Fox News Radio supplies national newscasts.